Share this article →

 Losing private keys

-If you loose your private keys and cannot access the cryptocurrency anymore, the asset is still technically owned by you since it exists on the blockchain.
-Because of this, HMRC does not consider misplacing of private keys to be a disposal for capital gains tax.
+If you lose your private keys and cannot access the cryptocurrency anymore, the asset is still technically owned by you since it exists on the blockchain.
+Because of this, HMRC does not consider the misplacing of private keys to be a disposal for capital gains tax.